tushar5526/tushar5526.github.io/content/blog/ubuntu-versions-cheat-sheet.md

 - eol
 ---

-about versions, names and versions
+about versions, names, even more versions and dates

 | version | code name | python | go | debhelper | end of standard support | eol |
 |---|---|---|---|---|---|---|